7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 - inventory

-The lower your net profit, the lower your self-employment tax will be, so writing off as many expenses as possible can help reduce your tax bill.
+The lower your net profit, the lower your self-employment tax will be.
+So writing off as many expenses as possible can help reduce your tax bill.
 Claiming business tax deductions can also lower both your income taxes and self-employment taxes, and you can deduct a portion of your self-employment tax payments on your personal tax return.

 If you’re self-employed, you can usually claim a tax deduction for the health insurance paid for yourself, your spouse, and your dependents.
 This means that the premium paid for medical, dental, or long-term care insurance can reduce your taxable income, dollar for dollar.
-If you are a partner or a 2% S Corporation shareholder, you can benefit from this deduction as well, although special rules apply.
+If you are a partner or a 2% (or more) S Corporation shareholder, you might benefit from this deduction as well, although special rules apply.

 Whether you want an expert to do your taxes from start to finish, or expert help while you file on your own, TurboTax has expert-backed offerings to meet your needs.
-With TurboTax Live Assisted, our tax experts help you complete your taxes, fix any mistakes, and explain what's next.

-Whichever plan you choose, you'll get you taxes done with 100% accuracy and your maximum refund, guaranteed.
+Whichever plan you choose, you'll get your taxes done with 100% accuracy and your maximum refund, guaranteed.